BasimBashir/AhsanAsgharFYP/README.md

 Enter valid numerical values in all 3 input boxes and hit Predict.

-If everything goes well, you should  be able to see the predcited salary vaule on the HTML page!
+If everything goes well, you should  be able to see the predicted score value on the HTML page!
 ![alt text](http://www.thepythonblog.com/wp-content/uploads/2019/02/Result.png)

-4. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
+4. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the below command to send the request with some pre-populated values -
 ```
 python request.py
 ```